denodell/promise-the-earth/README.md

 Promises, Promises
 ==================

-A simple JavaScript implementation of the Promises/A+ spec: http://promisesaplus.com/
+A simple, fully-compliant JavaScript implementation of the Promises/A+ spec: http://promisesaplus.com/

 Also features the `Promise.all()` method from ES6 Promises - because it's great.

+Clocks in at 1.66KB minified (686 bytes gzipped).

 ## Usage
 ```
-<script src="promise.js"></script>
+<script src="promise.min.js"></script>
 <script>

+    // An asynchronous function that waits a certain number of milliseconds.
+Returns a promise.
     function wait(delayInMilliseconds) {
         return new Promise(function(success, failure) {
             if (delayInMilliseconds <= 0) {